garciart/pipeline-demo/02-svn-container/02-svn-container.md

 ## Create and Add the Subversion Server Container to the Network

-For this tutorial, you will use the freely available Rocky Linux 8 image as the operating system for your containers.
-However, you may use other comparable images, such as Alma Linux or a Red Hat's Universal Base Image (UBI) (subscription required).
+For this tutorial, you will use the freely available AlmaLinux 8 image as the operating system for your containers.
+However, you may use other comparable images, such as CentOS, Rocky Linux, or a Red Hat's Universal Base Image (UBI) (subscription required).

 1. Open a Terminal, if one is not already open.